Young People's Studios and High School Studios

 Where will the classes be held?

-In-person YPS and HSS classes will be held on campus in MICAs Fox Building.
+In-person classes will be held on campus in MICAs Fox Building at 1305 W. Mt.
+Royal Ave.

 I’m interested in taking a class in person.
 What are the COVID-related guidelines?